ubuntu-mate/ubuntu-mate.org/blog/20160503-ubuntu-mate-april-2016-supporters.md

 contribution to an Open Source project or developer that Ubuntu MATE directly benefits from.

-For March 2016 Ubuntu MATE have donated to several Open Source developers who've worked on Ubuntu MATE or MATE Desktop projects.
+For April 2016 Ubuntu MATE have donated to several Open Source developers who've worked on Ubuntu MATE or MATE Desktop projects.

   * [Luke Horwell](https://ubuntu-mate.community/users/lah7/) (*Ubuntu MATE*) - **&pound;150** for developing Ubuntu MATE Welcome and updating the Ubuntu MATE website.